 We really like that FIXD’s notifications focus on the severity of an issue and make repair suggestions.
 There are other devices that will track problems, but FIXD is the only one with this common-sense feature.

 You’re probably wondering if there are any vehicles that can’t use FIXD.
 The short answer is yes.
 Any car that has an OBD-II port will work with FIXD.
 If your car has an OBD-II port, it will most likely be on the driver’s side, under the dashboard and above the pedals.
 Another potential location is under the glove box.

 Most cars manufactured after 1996 have an OBD-II port.
 That includes:

-- All diesel cars manufactured after 2008
+- Diesel cars manufactured after 2008

 - All gas trucks purchased in the United States with a gross vehicle weight of less than 14,500 pounds